eduardz1/Bachelor-Thesis/chapters/overview-of-the-greenhouse.typ

 = Overview of the Greenhouse

 The specific greenhouse we're working on has the following characteristics:
-- It is divided in two shelves
+- It is divided into two shelves
-- Each shelf is composed by two groups of plants
+- Each shelf is composed of two groups of plants
 - Each group of plants is watered by a single water pump
-- Each group of plants is composed by two plants
+- Each group of plants is composed of two plants
 - Each plant is associated with a pot

 #_content(